Home · 16 Types · The 16 types · ENTJ

 What does the ENTJ type mean?

 The Helmsman was born to lead.
-Strategic, direct and results-driven, you see what needs to be done and mobilize everyone to make it happen — with confidence, energy and high standards.
+Strategic, direct and results-driven, you see what needs to be done and mobilize everyone to make it happen, with confidence and high standards.

 Can this type change?